jalder/mdb_isready/README.md

 ### Rust Implementation

 Sure, why not.
 We have this too.
+Turns out, this is the smallest of the container image builds so far.
+Just shy of 10MB.

 ## Example Usage